 "Gùgõng" uses this extraordinary custom as its basis.
 The players take on the role of powerful Chinese families trying to gain influence and power by bribing certain officials responsible for certain tasks, by offering suitable gifts.

 A player wins by gaining an audience with the emperor.
 If several players succeed to do this, the player with the most VPs amongst those players wins the game.

 China, 1571.
 Despite initial hopeful beginnings, the Longqing Emperor quickly abandoned his duties as a ruler and decided to give more priority to his personal enjoyment.
 He started to spend more time outside of the Forbidden Palace, residing in his Summer Palace away from the capital where he'd enjoy the company of the court ladies and was known to prefer some of the finer gifts brought to him by his officials.
 At the same time, his initially peaceful reign started to show some cracks.
 Peasants were regularly asking to come to the aid of certain government projects, but as pressure grew, so did the contempt amongst those peasants, which led to revolts.

 In Pànjūn, you are going to face a new set of challenges that will allow you to add all kinds of great content and variety to the game.
 The expansion box contains 4 different modules that you can add to your game of Gùgōng.
 Two of them even add new locations to the board, while the other two will spice your game in a variety of ways.

 Box Size: 29.5 x 29.5 x 13.5 cm / 11.61 x 11.61 x 5.31 inch

 Gùgōng Pànjūn Deluxe: the Stairs of the Palace

 Gùgōng Deluxe Base Game

-Game Box: 1 Big Box to store both the Deluxe base game and the Deluxe expansion.
+Game Box: 1 Big Box to store both the Deluxe base game components and the Deluxe expansion components.